 Currently after disembarking and before immigration have to go through document verification (Self Declaration Form, Vaccination Certificate/RT PCR) .

 Some time when aerobridges are busy then flight parked at remote bay and passengers are ferried to terminal by bus,every thing is same but you wont find smoking zone then,after entering terminal 1st comes international transfer and then immigration.

 After immigration you will arrive Delhi Duty free,after Duty Free baggage area.There are ATM,Forex at baggage area and you will also found them at arrival hall after custom.

 Delhi airport also offers complimentary WiFi,to connect with it you have to login using your mobile number then will receive OTP,if having a non Indian mobile number and didnt receive the OTP then visit help desk situated at there and they will provide WIFI Coupon .

 After getting baggage you will pass custom and arrives at Arrival hall.
-After lockdown when flight restarted they had started scanning baggage of every passenger so expect an additional 15 min or more for that .If you have connecting domestic flight on same PNR (and having boarding pass for domestic phase) then entering arrival hall take right turn and walk around 50 ft , you will see domestic transfer on right side ,if connecting flight is of Air India then you can drop your baggage there at Air India baggage transfer desk and proceed to departure gate taking elevator,if other airline like Vistara* then have to take elevator and drop your baggage at baggage drop/check in counter at departure level or may have to change terminal using transfer bus or cab and recheck in at particular terminal.
+After lockdown when flight restarted they had started scanning baggage of every passenger so expect an additional 15 min or more for that .If you have connecting domestic flight on same PNR (and having boarding pass for domestic phase) then entering arrival hall take right turn and walk around 50 ft , you will see domestic transfer on right side ,if connecting flight is of Air India or Vistara then you can drop your baggage at their baggage transfer desk and proceed to departure level taking elevator, if other airline like Indigo or Spice then have to take elevator and drop your baggage at baggage drop/check in counter at departure level or may have to change terminal using transfer bus or cab and recheck in at particular terminal.